bbawj/resume/resume.md

 ::::: {#right}

 Developed frontend features in **Angular** to allow customers to change flights and review their booking as part of the internet booking engine.

-Improved the tracking of customer interactions by integrating Google Tag Manager into the Angular application.

 Fixed bugs in API endpoints using **.NET C#**.
 :::::